rjspencer/docs/theming.md

     defaults to `10`

 offset
-:	skip X number of items.
-Still returns `limit` items
+:	skip X number of items, still returns `limit` items

 paging (advanced option)
 :	define how many items are on this page